-2015 Beginner's Class times are posted on the webpage and calendar.
+The 2015 Beginner's Class times are posted on the webpage and calendar.
 Please send in your registration to Paul Kosmos, our treasurer.
-This year we will have "The Next Class" for beekeepers getting this first year behind them and wanting to be ready for the first spring flowers!
+This coming year we will have "The Next Class" for beekeepers getting their first year behind them and getting their overwintered hive ready for those first spring flowers!
 Please check the webpage for times and costs for this new class!
 You asked and the board responded with this!

 Executive Board Meeting - December 30, 2014 6pm at Root Lunch Room